hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 true

 [10:12:09](#zxsRaLMUxOn2Ac9V_bJMLOimenA_xv1lHGLEquUdYhc) <dockimbel>:
 Carl's ASON website and concepts are...weird.
 He turned his back on many of his principles (e.g. using WordPress instead of MakeDoc...), which by itself looks very odd.
-Most of the features and the _ad populum_ justifications seems like he was either drunk as Oldes said, or someone else was holding the pen while he was writing, or it was an attempt at pranking the Rebol-derivated projects to lure them away. Ì†ΩÌ∏â Though, the scope of AltScript, from the few things Carl mentioned when I last met him, was specific to embedded systems and close-to-OS (maybe even in-kernel) usage.
+Most of the features and the _ad populum_ justifications seems like he was either drunk as Oldes said, or someone else was holding the pen while he was writing, or it was an attempt at pranking the Rebol-derivated projects to lure them away. üòâ Though, the scope of AltScript, from the few things Carl mentioned when I last met him, was specific to embedded systems and close-to-OS (maybe even in-kernel) usage.
 He gave up on the series concept and focused on resource optimization.
 The semantics and syntax are not compatible with Rebol.
 So, it's even further away from Rebol than what MicroPython is to Python.

 [10:12:36](#aiyAV4KFIkOEG4gNjWfu3z3J3uuliyYpNnVFUxIMYmY) <dockimbel>:
 * Carl's ASON website and concepts are...weird.
 He turned his back on many of his principles (e.g. using WordPress instead of MakeDoc...), which by itself looks very odd.
 Most of the features and the many _ad populum_ justifications seems like he was either drunk as Oldes said, or someone else was holding the pen while he was writing, or it was an attempt at pranking the Rebol-derivated projects to lure them away. ;-) Though, the scope of AltScript, from the few things Carl mentioned when I last met him, was specific to embedded systems and close-to-OS (maybe even in-kernel) usage.
 He gave up on the series concept and focused on resource optimization.
 The semantics and syntax are not compatible with Rebol.
 So, it's even further away from Rebol than what MicroPython is to Python.